Getting Started#

 This page introduces mink’s core concepts through a simple example: driving a robot arm’s end-effector to a target pose.

-We’ll use the Panda arm from the examples/ directory in the mink repository.
+The following example uses the Panda arm from the examples/ directory in the

 import mujoco